aramuk/diendee/README.md

 # Diendee
-A Discord bot that helps you play DnD!.
+A Discord bot that helps you play DnD!